matthieugomez/LeastSquaresOptim.jl/README.md

 [![Coverage Status](https://coveralls.io/repos/matthieugomez/LeastSquaresOptim.jl/badge.svg?branch=master&service=github)](https://coveralls.io/github/matthieugomez/LeastSquaresOptim.jl?branch=master)
 ## Motivation

 This package solves non linear least squares optimization problems.
-It accepts dense jacobians, sparce jacobians, or any linear operator (any type that implements multiplications).
-It is inspired by the [Ceres library](http://ceres-solver.org/solving.html).
+The jacobian can be a dense matrix, a sparse mamtrix, or any linear operator (any type that implements multiplications).
+The package is inspired by the [Ceres library](http://ceres-solver.org/solving.html).

 To install the package,
 ```julia